ovska/FlameCsv/docs/docs/configuration.md

 This property is only used when reading CSV, and has no effect when writing, see @"FlameCsv.CsvOptions`1.FieldQuoting?displayProperty=nameWithType" for writing.

-### Escape
-An explicit escape character @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape _any_ character following the escape character.
-The default value is null, which follows the RFC 4180 spec and wraps values in strings, and escapes quotes with another quote.
-Any field containing the escape character **must** be wrapped in quotes.
-The escape character itself is escaped by doubling it, e.g., `"\\"`.

-> [!TIP]
-> Due to the rarity of this non-standard format, SIMD accelerated parsing is not supported when using an escape character.
-> The library functions identically, but you will lose the performance benefits of SIMD parsing.

 > [!WARNING]
-> For performance reasons, all the dialect characters must be ASCII (value 127 or lower).
+> For performance reasons, all the dialect characters must be non-alphanumeric ASCII (value 127 or lower).
 A runtime exception is thrown if the configured dialect contains non-ASCII characters.

 ### Example